cerebro-data/external-docs/docs/EMRIntegration.md

 - Select "Go to advanced options" at the top of the "Create Cluster" screen
   ![EMR Config](https://s3.amazonaws.com/cerebrodata-docs/images/CreateCluster.png)
-- Pick Spark, Hive, and Presto from the list of EMR components and set the Spark and Hive specific configs (more details below).
+- In Step 1, Pick Spark, Hive, and Presto from the list of EMR components and set the Spark and Hive specific configs (more details below).
 Optionally pick Hue and Zeppelin as components that do not require CDAS related steps:
 ![EMR Config](https://s3.amazonaws.com/cerebrodata-docs/images/EMRConfig3.png)

-  Configuration example:
+  Configuration example (you can copy/paste this and replace the IP addresses with the IP of your planner):

   ```json
   [